Skip to main content

 }

-Of note is the RecipeOutput parameter of #buildRecipes.
+Of note is the RecipeOutput parameter.
 Minecraft uses this object to automatically generate a recipe advancement for you.
 On top of that, NeoForge injects conditions support into RecipeOutput, which can be called on via #withConditions.

 Recipes themselves are commonly added through subclasses of RecipeBuilder.
-Listing all vanilla recipe builders is beyond the scope of this article (they are explained in the Built-In Recipe Types article), however creating your own builder is explained below.
+Listing all vanilla recipe builders is beyond the scope of this article (they are explained in the Built-In Recipe Types article), however creating your own builder is explained in the custom recipes page.

 Like all other data providers, recipe providers must be registered to GatherDataEvent like so: